yumium/tech_notes/C++/A gentle introduction to C++.md

 **Unions**

 Syntactically like `struct`, but all members occupy the same space.
+So a union's size is that of its largest variant

 ```c++
 union mytypes_t {